MTRS benefits and resources

 - Watch for an e-mail from us notifying you that we have processed your change.

-Please submit requests by the first of each month (e.g., changes effective April 1 should be received by the MTRS by March 1).
-Changes received after the first of the month will be processed as soon as possible, but are more likely to be processed on the following month’s warrant, and be effective retroactive to the original date.
+Please submit requests at least 45 days prior to the effective date of the new rates (e.g., changes effective July 1 should be received by the MTRS by May 15).
+Changes received closer to the effective date will be processed as soon as possible, but are more likely to be processed on the following month’s warrant, and be effective retroactive to the original date.

 DOs and DON’Ts